risk-of-thunder/R2Wiki/docs/Mod-Creation/Assets/Merging-Materials.md

 # Merging Materials

-This guide you help you fellow dev get your model nicely textured in-game with no issues.
+This guide you help you fellow developer get your model nicely textured in-game with no issues.

 # Requirements
-I'm gonna need your patience, social security number, image editing software (preferably Photoshop because paint .NET sucks), bank account and Blender - preferably 2.8+.
+image editing software (this guide uses Photoshop) and Blender - preferably 2.8+.

 ## Getting Started
 I'm gonna assume you already have your model extracted from the game and imported in Blender.
 (Don't ask anyone for a guide for this, because it's a different method for each game).